The 10 Most Surprising Effects Of Negative Body Image

 Negative body image has some surprising effects.
-For the sake of this discussion, “body image” refers to the relationship you have with your body.
+My definition of “body image” is the relationship you have with your body.

 The relationship I’m talking about includes your thoughts and feelings about your body, your perception of its size and shape, and behaviors you engage in or avoid as a result of this relationship.